 A family friendly festival to celebrate the community and German heritage.
 Local bands and German bands on the entertainment schedule.
 Wiener dog races, brat eating contest, parade, 5K and one mile fun run, and kids zone.
 No admission fee.
-You must buy a $2 wrist band to purchase alcohol.
-A donation of $5 to KEEN, a non-proift in St. Louis serving disabled kids, allows children to paint their own pumpkin, jump in the bounce houses and get their face painting in the kids zone.
 The event is held at Frontier Park off Riverside Drive, located between the Historic Downtown District and the Missouri River.
-Location: 500 S Riverside Dr, Saint Charles, MO 63301
+Location: 500 S Riverside Dr, Saint Charles, MO 63301.
+Since 1986.

 70,000 are expected in Downtown Lee’s Summit for Oktoberfest to enjoy the German meals, three stages of entertainment, dancers, biergarten, carnival, arts and crafts.
 It has been held for more than 20 years.
 Contests include a home brew beer competition, wiener dog race and baby contest.
 Kids street has contests for kids, crafts such as pumpkin decorating, and free activities.